 To me, a diet spells: Deprivation, Impossible targets, Extreme exercise and Temporary weight loss.

-Crazy fad diets that promise outstanding results tend to deliver the least and are in fact nothing more than weight loss traps.
+Crazy diets that promise outstanding results tend to deliver the least and are in fact nothing more than weight loss fads.
+Remember the cabbage diet?
 Unrealistic eating plans teach you nothing and set you up for failure.

 I cringe when I hear people say things like “I’m never going to eat chocolate again,” because I know it’s only a matter of time before they slip up, binge and then feel guilty because they couldn’t stick to the unrealistic goal.